jdemmin/nces-benchmark/GLOSSARY.md

    compute its extension, and score it against the target extension.
 8. **Result aggregation** — summarize per run, per knowledge base, and per suite.
+> `Learning-problem generation`, `Hardness annotation`, and
+> `Learning-problem splitting` are computed once per seed and reused in all
+> consecutive seeds. `Learning-problem generation` and
+> `Learning-problem splitting` are independent of the seeds and use their own
+> which is derived from the hashed values of the corresponding
+> `data_generation_settings.json`.

 ### Standard coding terms